Jbleezy/BO1-Reimagined/README.md

 * Test if players are able to grief teammates (need 3-4 players)
 * Test if zombies are attracted towards players on Verruckt on other side when power door is closed (need 3-4 players)
 * Test 3rd person perk drink anim
+* Test if Springfield wall chalk still has z-fighting

 ## BUGS THAT ARE STAYING (IT'S A FEATURE, NOT A BUG)
 * Insta kill rounds